 Arlington Elementary School is a public elementary school in Jacksonville.
-The principal of Arlington Elementary School is Ms. Paula F Smith, whose e-mail is firstname.lastname@example.org.
-251 students attend Arlington Elementary School and identify mostly as Black, non-Hispanic; Multiracial; and Hispanic.
+The principal of Arlington Elementary School is MS. PAULA F SMITH, whose e-mail is firstname.lastname@example.org.
+295 students go to Arlington Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Multiracial.
 0.7% of the Arlington Elementary School students have "limited English proficiency."
-78% of the 251 students here are paying reduced lunch prices.
+42% of the 295 students here get reduced lunch prices.
 The student to teacher ratio at Arlington Elementary School is 15:1.
 Arlington Heights Elementary School is one of the nearest elementary schools.

 - Drawing painting

 - P.E. classes

 |Native American or Native Alaskan||0%||0.2%|

 |Students eligible for free or reduced-price lunch program||42%||50%|

 |Limited English proficiency||0.7%||3%|

 this school had a child beaten off a slide and didnt do ANYTHING about it! poor girl!

 My kids loves this school.
 My oldest son doesn't want to go to a another school next year.
 I love the staff and the teachers are so amazing!!!
 Yes I give this school five stars!!!

 I like arlington elementary I love the principal.
 My son had a class with two teachers and 30 for kids and it seems to work out well for him at the end of the school year.
 He'll be attending 2nd grade this year and I hope everything goes well at that school.
 I really think there is no parent involvement at arlington elementary we went to my sons Open House last year and maybe a handful of parents came out and this mind you is a class of 34 kids.
 Besides that I think the school is very nice its small only 250 kids for K through 5th grade.
 And it's convenient because it's right next to my younger sons daycare.
 I also feel safe with my son there they really do watch the kids.